 It is a document which describes your objectives and processes of converting the sales lead into a paying customer.
 It establishes the revenue growth plan and other measurements for success.

 A sales plan is a document outlining the periodic sales objectives, target customer persona, sales strategies, tactics and tools, and key metrics to measure sales success after a certain period of time.

 In simple terms, a sales plan is a document which specifies the sales objectives and also lays down the strategies to achieve them.

 Importance Of Sales Planning

-Sales planning is an important aspect of sales management process which involves sales forecasting, demand management, setting sales and profit targets, and listing action plans and execution steps to conduct categorized sales.
+Sales planning is an important aspect of the sales management process which involves sales forecasting, demand management, setting sales and profit targets, and listing action plans and execution steps to conduct categorised sales.